mccanne/sharkfest/README.md

 ```
 * no need to put them in an array like JSON
 * ZSON is a _superset of NDJSON

-The Zed data model is simply:
-> a sequence of statically typed, heterogeneous values

 ## Zed is a Superset of Relational Tables